dominickvaske/crossfit-timer/README.md

 ---

-Built as a learning project to practice JavaScript timers, DOM manipulation, and event handling.
+Built as a learning project to practice JavaScript timers, DOM manipulation, and event handling.SSH authentication working!